JiangXuYi/Fixed-Income-Securities-Tuckman/README.md

   * Chapter 3: Returns, Spreads and Yields

-* Part 2: Measure of Interest Rate Risk and Hedging
+* Part 2: Measures of Interest Rate Risk and Hedging

   * Chapter 4: One-Facter Risk Metrics and Hedges